matrix-org/matrix.org/content/twim-guide.md

 to the correct entry and not to another project of yours.

 {% notice_box() %}
-At times, sending media to Matrix rooms moderated by the Matrix Foundation may be prohibited for moderation reasons.
+At times, sending media to Matrix rooms moderated by The Matrix Foundation may be prohibited for moderation reasons.
 If this is the case, please reach out to the TWIM editors via chat.
 {% end %}